 Returning for performances at Milton Keynes Theatre before a run at the London Coliseum in January 2020, Le Corsaire will undoubtedly provide English National Ballet with another opportunity to showcase the talent throughout its ranks.

 Artistic Director Tamara Rojo said: “There is a physical power and brilliant dramatic presence in this generation of dancers.
 I am looking forward to seeing them take on these roles which I think they will relish and have such fun with – and I think audiences will too.”

 English National Ballet dances Le Corsaire at Milton Keynes Theatre from Wednesday 20th November to Saturday 23rd November 2019.

-A preview of English National Ballet’s Le Corsaire written by Georgina Butler is featured on Total MK.
+I wrote another preview of English National Ballet’s Le Corsaire for Total MK.